daniill5738/sep10-freedom-project/blog/entry07.md

 ## Communication

 I improved my communication skills by presenting my project and explaining my website to others.
+Also practicing with peers to build more confidence.

 ## Time Management

-I managed my time by preparing my presentation ahead of time instead of waiting until the last minute.
+I managed my time by preparing my presentation ahead of time instead of waiting until the last minute to do everything.

 [Previous](entry06.md) | [Next](entry08.md)